Allisterh/vfciBusinessCycles/data-raw/README.md

     - Macro, Financial and Real Uncertainty indexes at different horizons.
 Downloaded from [Sydney Ludbigson's website](https://www.sydneyludvigson.com/macro-and-financial-uncertainty-indexes) on July 31, 2024.
 This vintage is the 202402 update (the latest at the time).
 Measures are introduced in "[Measuring Uncertainty](https://static1.squarespace.com/static/54397369e4b0446f66937a73/t/63629f53023c031c27dd70d4/1667407699615/jlnAER.pdf)".

         - Convert from monthly to quarterly by taking the last observation of the quarter.

+- `gs_fci_q.dta`

+    - Goldman Sachs Financial Conditions Index.
+Pulled from the [macro_dynamics](https://github.com/VFCI/macro_dynamics) repository.
+This does not have any download documentation, so should be updated to a more official source.
+It seems like it can be accessed on Bloomberg.